broothie/quine-commit/comment.md

             - then bail
         - if not:
             - `git reset --hard HEAD~`
-    - occasionally, nuke the repo and re-`git init`
+    - occasionally, remove the repo and re-`git init`

 ### How it was run